SkynetLabs/skynet-kernel/README.md

 reading here and get started by using 'libkernel'.
 Check out the README in the libkernel folder for more examples of interesting code.

+One of the best ways to help us keep the kernel reliable is to contribute testing to the test suite.
+If you write an application or a module for the kernel, we would love to have integration tests for your module added to our test suite.
+This helps ensure that future changes to the kernel will maintain full compatibility with your libraries and applications.

 ## Developing Kernel Modules

 See the README in the modules folder for an overview of how to develop kernel